ksalpern/linkedin-clone-app/README.md

 👉 real-time database with Firebase’s Firestore 🔥

+👉 How to make beautiful components with Material UI 🚀

 👉 the final deploy using Firebase Hosting!

 ## How to start the project?